conan-io/conan-center-index/docs/developing_recipes_locally.md

 ### Trying it out

-Trying build an existing recipe, we'll repeat the 1.x example with `fmt` to build the same configurations
+Try building an existing recipe.
+We'll repeat the 1.x example with `fmt` to build the same configurations:

 ```sh
 cd recipes/fmt